upros/tls-pok/draft-friel-tls-eap-dpp.md

 There are on-boarding protocols, such as [DPP], to address this use case but they have drawbacks.
 [DPP] for instance does not support wired network access.
 This document describes an on-boarding protocol, which we refer to as TLS Proof of Knowledge or TLS-POK.

+## Terminology

+BSK

+DPP

+EPSK

+PSK

 ## Bootstrap Key Pair

 The mechanism for on-boarding of devices defined in this document relies on bootstrap key pairs.
 A client device has an associated elliptic curve (EC) key pair.
 The key pair may be static and baked into device firmware at manufacturing time, or may be dynamic and generated at on-boarding time by the device.
 If this public key, specifically the ASN.1 SEQUENCE SubjectPublicKeyInfo from {{?RFC5280}}, can be shared in a trustworthy manner with a TLS server, a form of "origin entity authentication" (the step from which all subsequent authentication proceeds) can be obtained.

 The exact mechanism by which the server gains knowledge of the public key is out of scope of this specification, but possible mechanisms include scanning a QR code to obtain a base64 encoding of the ASN.1-formatted public key or uploading of a Bill of Materials (BOM) which includes the public key.
 If the QR code is physically attached to the client device, or the BOM is associated with the device, the assumption is that the public key obtained in this bootstrapping method belongs to the client.
 In this model, physical possession of the device implies legitimate ownership.

-The server may have knowledge of multiple bootstrap public keys corresponding to multiple devices, and TLS extensions are defined in this document that enable the server to identity a specific bootstrap public key correspinding to a specific device.
+The server may have knowledge of multiple bootstrap public keys corresponding to multiple devices, and existing TLS mechanisms are leveraged that enable the server to identity a specific bootstrap public key corresponding to a specific device.

 Using the process defined herein, the client proves to the server that it has possession of the private analog to its public bootstrapping key.
 Provided that the mechanism in which the server obtained the bootstrapping key is trustworthy, a commensurate amount of authenticity of the resulting connection can be obtained.
 The server also proves that it knows the client's public key which, if the client does not gratuitously expose its public key, can be used to obtain a modicum of correctness, that the client is connecting to the correct network (see [duckling]).